 A similar trap is when we know we have all semester to work on that final paper, so we procrastinate by going shopping or dillydallying around the house, then all of a sudden the paper is due tomorrow and we will be pulling another all nighter.
 Another example is after going to the dentist we floss will for a week, then not again until our next appointment because the time frame of when we are accountable is too dang long!
 Check out our post on optimal goal setting to see how to get past these New Year’s resolution ‘traps’.

-Other New Year’s resolution traps way we may fall into are, you guessed it, due to our Limiting Beliefs (L.B.) and Dysfunctional Needs (D.N.).
+Often, we fall into these New Year’s resolution traps because of, you guessed it, our Limiting Beliefs (L.B.) and Dysfunctional Needs (D.N.).
 If we don’t believe that we are capable of doing challenging things, at the first sign of failure we give up.
 If we need to be perfect to feel good enough, that creates all-or-nothing, and black or white thinking.

 For example, I ate that one cupcake so the whole week is a write off, but I’ll start again next Monday.
 We may say this on a weekly basis, constantly making excuses, and getting no where with our resolution.
 Before we know it, 2019 is around the corner and we are still eating all the freaking cupcakes!